connectivecpp/chops-net-ip/README.md

 # Chops Net IP - Connective Handcrafted Openwork Software for Asynchronous IP Networking

 Chops Net IP is a C++ library that makes asynchronous networking programming fun.
-Or at least if not fun, it makes network programming easier and safer without significantly sacrificing performance.
-It is built on top of the Asio asynchronous networking library and handles Internet Protocol (IP) communications including TCP, UDP, and UDP multicast.
+Or at least if not fun, it makes network programming Asio, easier and safer, without significantly sacrificing performance.
+It is layered on top of the Asio asynchronous networking library, which is not an easy library to use correctly.
+It handles Internet Protocol (IP) communications including TCP, UDP, and UDP multicast.
 It is written using modern C++ design idioms and the latest (2017) C++ standard.

+Chops Net IP is not like any other high-level, general purpose C++ socket library.

+# License

 This project is distributed under the [Boost Software License](LICENSE.txt).